decretist/Dissertation/Chapter0/chapter0.md

 ## Note on the Title

-University policy required me to decide on the final title of my dissertation, "Distant Reading of Gratian's *Decretum*", years before I could possibly have known what the outcome of my research was going to be.
+University policy required me to decide on the final title of my dissertation, "Distant Reading of Gratian's *Decretum*," years before I could possibly have known what the outcome of my research was going to be.
 In fact, another policy actually prohibited "proceed[ing] beyond the preliminary stage in the investigation of